rte-antares-rpackage/leaflet.minicharts/cran-comments.md

 0 errors | 0 warnings | 1 note

-* There's a new maintainer to the package.
+* Fixing CRAN URL not in canonical form in README.
 Thank you!